-No matter what action you take to retrieve the missing tampon, it is crucial that you do so without delay.
-This is because if a tampon is left in for too long, you do run the risk of toxic shock syndrome (TSS).
-Toxic shock syndrome is a rare, but life-threatening, infection often caused by Staphylococcus aureus (staph) bacteria.
-It’s also worth mentioning that in addition to leaving in a tampon for too long, studies have shown that using the super plus absorbency tampons may also increase the risk of developing TSS.
+No matter what action you take to retrieve the missing tampon, it’s crucial that you do so without delay.
+The reason being, if a tampon is left in for too long, you do run the risk of TSS.
+This is a rare, but life-threatening, infection often caused by Staphylococcus aureus (staph) bacteria.
+It’s also worth mentioning that in addition to leaving a tampon in for too long, studies have shown that using the super plus absorbency tampons may also increase the risk of developing TSS.
 Symptoms of the infection include a sudden high fever, vomiting, diarrhea, fainting, dizziness, or a sunburn-like rash.
 If you notice any of these symptoms, seek medical attention immediately.
-To minimize the risk of TSS in the future, wash your hands before inserting a tampon, change your tampon every four to six hours (especially on heavy flow days), and use the lowest absorbency tampon that is reasonable given the amount of your menstrual flow.
+To minimize the risk of TSS in the future, wash your hands before inserting a tampon, change your tampon every four to six hours (especially on heavy flow days), and use the lowest absorbency tampon that’s reasonable given the amount of your menstrual flow.

 Here's to ending your search soon!